Ujjwal2930/Apna-College/README.md

 # Apna-College
-this is just a demo repository made with the purpose of learning.
+This is just a demo repository made with the purpose of learning.